nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 |MEDTRONIC 770G IN AUTO MODE |AID|2|
 |MEDTRONIC 770G |AID|1|

-- A total of 502 patients are in the dataset.
+- A total of 493 patients are in the dataset (with both bolus and cgm data)
-- Total number of days with data 13235
+- Total number of days with data 13413
-- Average of 26.79 days per patient
+- Average of ~27 days per patient

 ## Data